datanav/docs/share-pattern.rst

 Sharing data
 ============
 The main purpose of a Sesam is its ability to share data by delivering data in the form that each target system needs.
 Instead of changing the system to adjust to data.
-Sesam utilize their own language.
+Sesam utilizes the targets own languages.

 The core principle of Sesam data management is that any target systems needing data, will sync their designated optimized data store.